How to Master DBT’s TIPP Skills EASILY

 While you’re tensing, you breathe in. and tense it as hard as you can while you breathe in.

-Then, when you breathe out, you say the word relax in your head and release the tension in your muscles.
+Then, when you breathe out, you say the word “relax” in your head to release the tension in your muscles.

 Take a step back then and feel how relaxed your muscle feels now.